103rd Intelligence and Electronic Warfare Battalion: Operation Iraqi Freedom I (OIF-I)

 The 103rd Military Intelligence Battalion, as part of the 3rd Infantry Division participated in the first iteration of Operation Iraqi Freedom.
-At the orders of the President of the United States, the 3rd Infantry Division already had a Brigade-sized element in Iraq for a year prior to the start of the war and Company B, 103rd MI BN was part of that Brigade.
+At the orders of the President of the United States, the 3rd Infantry Division already had a Brigade-sized element in Kuwait for a year prior to the start of the war and Company B, 103rd MI BN was part of that Brigade.
 In late summer/early fall of 2002, the 103rd MI BN sent more forces into Kuwait in anticipation of combat operations.
 By 27 January the entire Battalion was on the ground and conducting intelligence operations.
 The Battalion, equipped with the AN/MLQ 40 PROPHET system, began collecting signals intelligence on the Iraqi Forces.
 On 20 March 2003, the Battalion joined the Division in the attack with its direct support companies (A, B, C) providing support to each of the 3rd Infantry Division Brigade Combat Teams, and Company D, and HHOC providing support to the Division as a whole.
 The Battalion would participate in a number of operations including seizing OBJ LION (Saddam International Airport), and follow-on operations to Fallujah, Iraq before redeploying in Aug 2003.